mdomagk/personal-website/content/event/PMAPS2022/index.md

 location: Manchester, United Kingdom (online)

 summary: Invited speaker for Special Session on Power Quality at PMAPS
-abstract: Presenting simulation framework and results for harmonic propagation within transmissions systems.
+abstract: Presenting a simulation framework and anlysis results for the propagation of harmonics within transmissions systems of (extra) high voltage levels.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.